fauxtix/DaisyPets/README.md

 # Daisy Pets 🐶🐱

 This project contains a .net application built using .Net 7 with C#.
-It comprises a web api and a desktop application (windows forms), that allows someone to manage their pets, using a SQLite database.
+It comprises a web api and a desktop application (windows forms), that allows anyone to manage their pets, using a SQLite database.

 I used windows forms to create a quick prototype, but I intend to test the Api by creating the front-end using React and Blazor.
 Maybe later I'll think about using .Net MAUI, when it's more stable...